The Boys (TV series): Critical response

-On Rotten Tomatoes, the third season holds an approval rating of 98%, based on 155 reviews, with an average rating of 8.05/10.
+On Rotten Tomatoes, the third season holds an approval rating of 98%, based on 153 reviews, with an average rating of 8.05/10.
 The website's critical consensus reads: "Managing to up the ante on what was already one of television's most audacious satires, The Boys third season is both bracingly visceral and wickedly smart."
 On Metacritic, the season holds a weighted average score of 77 out of 100, based on 20 critic reviews, indicating "generally favorable" reviews.

-On Rotten Tomatoes, the fourth season holds an approval rating of 92%, based on 141 reviews, with an average rating of 7.65/10.
+On Rotten Tomatoes, the fourth season holds an approval rating of 92%, based on 142 reviews, with an average rating of 7.65/10.
 The website's critical consensus reads: "Boxing in the political arena with a bloodied smile, The Boys fourth season is grim and even a little glum while holding up a cracked mirror towards modern society."
-On Metacritic, the season holds a weighted average score of 76 out of 100, based on 22 critic reviews, indicating "generally favorable" reviews.
+On Metacritic, the season holds a weighted average score of 76 out of 100, based on 21 critic reviews, indicating "generally favorable" reviews.
 Various critics and publications have considered it the most polarizing and darkest season yet, though the finale received much acclaim.

+On Rotten Tomatoes, the fifth season has an approval rating of 93%, based on 110 reviews, with an average rating of 7.55/10.
+The website's critical consensus reads: "The Boys stays true to its form and completes its mission with ample panache, narrative pay-off, and an excess of blood and guts to deviously glorious effect."
+On Metacritic, the season holds a weighted average score of 75 out of 100, based on 18 critic reviews, indicating "generally favorable" reviews.